-If you want to only write out a subset of the atoms, see selection.write().
+If you want to only write out a subset of the atoms, see Selection.write().

-'PDB' writes out files in the Protein Data Bank (PDB) format.
-Note that the isotropic temperature factor (B{iso}) field can be set by selection.energy() or model.write_data().
+Setting model_format to 'PDB' writes out files in the Protein Data Bank (PDB) format.
+Note that the isotropic temperature factor (B{iso}) field can be set by Selection.energy() or Model.write_data().